mit-pdos/cspec/README-old.md

 of states would be parametrized by the return type).
 A small step can peel off one bind, or switch to recovery.
 Executing means turning the program into a `Ret`.
-Note that we still need to record whether we're in recovery, since the type of the program will change to `prog unit` (at this point we can build this into the framework).
+Note that we still need to record whether we're in recovery, since the type of the program will change to `proc unit` (at this point we can build this into the framework).

 - Now a program is really synonymous with a transition system: just